bowtoes/NAeP/readme.md

 |Windows|\*NIX  |N/A|N/A|
 |Windows|Windows|Cygwin with above or mingw          |`make HOST=WINDOWS TARGET=WINDOWS ...`|

-**NOTE:** When building for the first time (or if building again, cross-platform), the environment variable `LIBRECONFIG` must be set to something, anything, or else the `libogg` and `libvorbis` submodules will be incorrectly configured and almost certainly fail compilation.
+**NOTE:** When building for the first time (or if building again for a different platform than previously), the environment variable `LIBRECONFIG` must be set to something, anything, or else the `libogg` and `libvorbis` submodules will be incorrectly configured and almost certainly fail compilation.
+Be aware that library reconfiguring will take some time.

 32/64-bit compilation can be specified by setting the environment variable `BITS` to either `32` or `64`; defaults to `64`.